ibm-cloud-docs/vpc/veeam-about.md

    * Individual volumes,
    * Folders and files.

-The Veeam Agent for Linux&reg; and the Veeam Agent for Microsoft&reg; Windows&reg; provides a stand-alone ability to do backups and restores for storage that is attached to individual virtual server instances.
-Additionally, with the Veeam Backup and Replication tool for Microsoft&reg; Windows&reg;, you can manage backup for multiple Linux&reg; and Microsoft&reg; Windows&reg; virtual server instances through a single interface.
+With the Veeam Agent for Linux&reg; and the Veeam Agent for Microsoft&trade; Windows&trade; you can create backups and perform restores for storage that is attached to an individual virtual server instance.
+Additionally, with the Veeam Backup and Replication tool for Microsoft Windows, you can manage backup for multiple Linux&reg; and Microsoft Windows virtual server instances through a single interface.

 ## Next steps
 {: #next-steps-veeam}